breezy-weather/breezy-weather/docs/HOMEPAGE.md

 From top to bottom:

 - Origin of the dominant wind with the highest speed during daytime (arrow icon)
+- *New in v6.2.3* Highest wind gusts of daytime if they are greater than the highest wind speed of daytime (text in a pill + transparent bar behind the highest wind speed of daytime bar)
 - Highest wind speed of daytime (text + bar)
 - Highest wind speed of nighttime (text + bar)
+- *New in v6.2.3* Highest wind gusts of nighttime if they are greater than the highest wind speed of nighttime (text in a pill + transparent bar behind the highest wind speed of nighttime bar)
-- Origin of the dominant wind with the highest speed during daytime (arrow icon)
+- Origin of the dominant wind with the highest speed during nighttime (arrow icon)

 Wind icons and speed bars have a different color according to Beaufort wind scale: